Irate Over Military Exercises, North Korea Threatens To Resume Nuclear, Missile Tests

 Tuesday's letter comes after Trump made a sudden visit to see Kim in June.
 They sat together in the Demilitarized Zone between the two Koreas as cameras flashed, and Trump became the first sitting U.S. president to set foot into North Korea.
 He called it "a great honor."

-They agreed to resume talks, but little progress has been made toward denuclearization and no diplomatic meetings are known to have taken place since that June sit-down.
+They agreed to resume talks, but little progress has been made toward denuclearization, and no diplomatic meetings are known to have taken place since that June sit-down.

 The U.S.-South Korean combined military exercises, called Dong Maeng, are expected to take place in August.